The Amazing Mr. X

 The Amazing Mr. X, also known as The Spiritualist, is a 1948 American horror thriller film noir directed by Bernard Vorhaus with cinematography by John Alton.
 The film tells the story of a phony spiritualist racket.
 The film is prominently featured in Alton's book on cinematography Painting with Light (1949).

 The film stars Turhan Bey, Lynn Bari, Cathy O'Donnell, and Richard Carlson.
-Eagle-Lion Films signed a contract with Carole Landis for the part played by Bari, but Landis committed suicide a few days before filming began.
 The film is in the public domain.